 Rodney David Marks (13 March 1968 – 12 May 2000) was an Australian astrophysicist who died from methanol poisoning while working in Antarctica.

 Is there a US military base in Antarctica?

 The McMurdo Station is a United States Antarctic research station on the south tip of Ross Island, which is in the New Zealand–claimed Ross Dependency on the shore of McMurdo Sound in Antarctica.

 The only exception to this policy is that troops are allowed entry into Antarctica as long as it’s done for scientific research and other peaceful purposes — this is the exact mission of every troop who travels south of the 60-degree line.

 RussianThe most commonly spoken language of Antarctica is Russian, which happens to be the official language of Bellingsgauzenia, New Devon, and Ognia.
 English is also one of the most widespread languages spoken.
 You can find English spoken in the Balleny Islands, New South Greenland, Eduarda, etc.

-Why is Antarctica guarded?
+Why is Antarctica restricted?

-Has there been a murder in Antarctica?
+Has anyone been born in Antarctica?

 Antarctica has no permanent residents. … At least 11 children have been born in Antarctica.
 The first was Emilio Marcos Palma, born on 7 January 1978 to Argentine parents at Esperanza, Hope Bay, near the tip of the Antarctic peninsula.